What Are the Stickers on College Football Helmets?

 What Do the Paws on Clemson Helmets Mean?

-Before the current paw print stickers, Clemson gave out skull and crossbones.
+Before the current paw-print stickers, Clemson gave out skull-and-crossbones stickers.
 The head coach determines which players receive these stickers for excellent play.

 What Are the Stanford Helmet Stickers?